wjacobb/DS-FinalProject/DS-FinalProject/Tutorial 3/Tutorial_Trees.md

 ![Unbalanced Tree](avl_tree_unbalanced.jpeg "Unbalanced Tree from BYU-Idaho")

 Now we have an issue, because the difference in height between the two sides of the root differ by 2.
-In order to fix this we need to resituate the numbers 12, 13, and 14.
+In order to fix this, we need to resituate the numbers 12, 13, and 14.
 When we do so we get the resulting tree.

 ![Rebalanced Tree](avl_tree_rebalanced.jpeg "Rebalanced Tree from BYU-Idaho")